brodieG/alike/NOTES.md

 At this point we've replicated a promise of sorts, by capturing the expression, as well as the evaluation environment, but we've add 600ns in evaluation time.

+## Recursion

+Need to track indices, use a list?
+Prototype

+    index = CONS(x, R_NilValue)
+    alike_rec(tar, cur, index.pl)
+    ...
+    curr.ind = SEXP
+    if(err) {
+      res = {1, mkString("Error Message")}
+    }
+    else if(recurse) {
+      SETCDR(index.pl, CONS(curr.ind))
+      return(alike_rec(rec(tar.child, cur.child, CDR(index.pl))))
+    }
+    else
+    return {0, R_NilValue}

 ## Comparisons

+### NULL

+Matches NULL at top level, anything when nested?
+Should it match any pairlist at top level since zero length pair list is basically NULL?
+Hmm...

 ### Environments

 Probably should have contents compared by name, not just sequentially?
 How do we treat hashed environments vs non hashed?
+Looks like we just use built in functions to do this.

+Should we test if environments `identical` before we dive into a full comparison?
+Almost certainly yes.

 ### Attribute Comparison